chuck650/cte/docs/VirtualMachines.md

 @cte:~$ firefox 2>/dev/null &
 ```

 You should see a Firefox application window open on the host machines GUI.
-Notice in the screenshot below that the name of the VM appears in the tile bar of the application window to indicate what node the process is running on.
+Notice in the screenshot below that the name of the VM appears in the title bar of the application window to indicate what node (`on cte`) the process is running on.

 ![Port Forwarded Firefox](./png/Firefox-X11_Forwarded.png)